oskarestrom/ionic_strength_calc_of_tris_edta_sol/README.md

 $$I = 1/2\left( [TH^+] + [H^+] + [OH^-] + 4[H_2E^{2-}] + 9[HE^{3-}] + 16[E^{4-}] + [\beta^{-}] \right)$$

 #### Steps to calculate the ionic strength of a multivalent ion solution:
-Iarko et al. [[Iarko, 2015]](https://journals.aps.org/pre/pdf/10.1103/PhysRevE.92.062701?casa_token=XRW2tXi736wAAAAA%3AKD0YkiBiHr__Hf6wHgsKtXdIQTb6tmdhWEhxoqcUC6J4nm0WNqYeHUvNyV1-pWcVZvrY2hMzQmA4) describes in the appendix C of their article how to calculate the ionic strength of a solution:
+[Iarko et al.](https://journals.aps.org/pre/pdf/10.1103/PhysRevE.92.062701?casa_token=XRW2tXi736wAAAAA%3AKD0YkiBiHr__Hf6wHgsKtXdIQTb6tmdhWEhxoqcUC6J4nm0WNqYeHUvNyV1-pWcVZvrY2hMzQmA4)describes in the appendix C of their article how to calculate the ionic strength of a solution:
 1. Guess the activity coefficients, $\gamma_X$=1 for all species.
 1. Solve the equations 1-9 and get a value of the ionic strength.
 1. Get new values of the activity coefficients $\gamma_X$ based on the new value of the ionic strength.
 1. Repeat the two previous steps till the ionic strength converges.

 #### References
-Hsieh, C. C., Balducci, A., & Doyle, P. S. (2008).
-Ionic effects on the equilibrium dynamics of DNA confined in nanoslits.
-Nano letters, 8(6), 1683-1688.
+Iarko, V., Werner, E., Nyberg, L. K., Müller, V., Fritzsche, J., Ambjörnsson, T., ... & Mehlig, B. (2015).
+Extension of nanoconfined DNA: Quantitative comparison between experiment and theory.
+Physical review E, 92(6), 062701.

 Persat, A., Chambers, R. D., & Santiago, J. G. (2009).
 Basic principles of electrolyte chemistry for microfluidic electrokinetics.
 Part I: acid–base equilibria and pH buffers.
 Lab on a Chip, 9(17), 2437-2453.

 Persat, A., Suss, M. E., & Santiago, J. G. (2009).
 Basic principles of electrolyte chemistry for microfluidic electrokinetics.
 Part II: Coupling between ion mobility, electrolysis, and acid–base equilibria.
 Lab on a Chip, 9(17), 2454-2469.

-Iarko, V., Werner, E., Nyberg, L. K., Müller, V., Fritzsche, J., Ambjörnsson, T., ... & Mehlig, B. (2015).
-Extension of nanoconfined DNA: Quantitative comparison between experiment and theory.
-Physical review E, 92(6), 062701.
+Hsieh, C. C., Balducci, A., & Doyle, P. S. (2008).
+Ionic effects on the equilibrium dynamics of DNA confined in nanoslits.
+Nano letters, 8(6), 1683-1688.